+What are thE Treatment Issues To Be Considered For Adults?

+- ☐ When Lead Poisoning Has Been Diagnosed, The

+- ☐ First Course Of Action Is

+- ☐ To Discontinue exposure.

+Whether discontinuation of exposure is sufficient to treat

+depends on:

+- > the blood lead level,

+- >severity of clinical symptoms,

+- biochemical and hematologic disturbances necessity for

-What are the Treatment Issues to Be Considered For Adults?
-UWhen lead poisoning has been diagnosed, the I first course of action is to discontinue exposure.
-Whether discontinuation of exposure is sufficient to treat depends on: All of these factors \succ the blood lead level, must be considered Severity of clinical symptoms, biochemical and hematologic disturbances necessity for chelating \succ the nature and history of exposure therapy.
-There is no exact blood lead concentration above which treatment with a chelating agent is always indicated In most cases, however, when a blood lead level rises to 80 μg/dL, chelation should be considered, especially in the presence of more severe signs and symptoms
+- > the nature and history of exposure

+All of these factors must be considered in determining the necessity for chelating therapy.

+There is no exact blood lead concentration above which treatment with a chelating agent is always indicated

+In most cases, however, when a blood lead level rises to 80 μg/dL, chelation should be considered, especially in the presence of more severe signs and symptoms